Not sure where to stay in Zurich? Here’s an overview of the main neighborhoods, and a selection of some of the best hotels in Zurich.

 - Explore the city with a private tuk-tuk tour

-As a matter of fact, the former red light district has become a vibrant neighborhood west from the Central Station.
+As a matter of fact, the former red lights district has become a vibrant neighborhood west of the Central Station.
 Consequently, today Langstrasse has plenty of bars and international restaurants where local young people gather regularly.
-Hence, it’s the area to go if you want to experience Zurich effervescent nightlife.
+Hence, it’s the area to go to if you want to experience Zurich’s effervescent nightlife.

 Things to do in District 2

 - If you’re a football fan, you may want to visit the FIFA World Football Museum.

 - Alternatively, art lovers may want to explore the Museum Reitberg.
 Set in a beautiful park, the Rietberg Museum indeed features an excellent collection of works of art from Africa, Asia, America, and Oceania.

 - Relax and pamper at the beautiful Thermalbad & Spa Zurich.
 Have a bath surrounded by the vaults of an ancient brewery and enjoy the rooftop pool.

 Starting at the southern edge of the Altstadt, Seefeld develops along the right shore of the lake.
 Actually, you’re still within walking distance of the Old Town but in a quieter and upscale neighborhood.
 Seefeld is indeed an excellent area if you want to stroll on the lakeshore promenade and enjoy a swim or a boat ride.